 legend.position.inside = c(.80, .75),

-And I do the same with assembling the panels that form Fig. 3 in the paper:
+I assemble the panels that form Fig. 3 of the paper in the same way:

 grid::grid.newpage()